floledermann/stimsrv/README.md

 // ...

-// This will display "Red","Green","Blue","Red","Green","Blue" and then end the task text({
+// This will display conditions "Red","Green","Blue","Red","Green","Blue"
+// and then end the task
+text({
   text: sequence(["Red","Green","Blue"], { loop: true, loopCount: 2 })
 })